ElliotKillick/windows-vs-linux-loader-architecture/README.md

     DWORD_PTR LdrpReleaseLoaderLockReserved; // Not used or even initialized, so I still consider this function fully reverse engineered (also, LdrpReleaseLoaderLock never touches this parameter)

-    // If the next reference counter decrement will drop the LDR_DDAG_NODE into having zero references then we may want to retry later if ( DontCompleteUnload && Entry->DdagNode->LoadCount == 1 ) {
+    // If the next reference counter decrement will drop the LDR_DDAG_NODE into having zero references then we may want to retry later
+    // Specifying DontCompleteUnload = FALSE requires that the caller has made this thread the load owner if ( DontCompleteUnload && Entry->DdagNode->LoadCount == 1 )
+    {
         // NTSTATUS code 0xC000022D: https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55